 Forest Infrastructure

 This is an old version of the page

 This is an old version of the page

-Date published: 21 March, 2016
+Date published: 26 April, 2016

-Date superseded: 26 April, 2016
+Date superseded: 20 August, 2016

 To see recent changes to this guidance, check the bottom of this page.

 Table of Contents

 Aim

-Grant support Application rounds Application eligibility criteria Other eligibility criteria Associated permissions and approvals Supporting information Scoring criteria How to claim Technical guidance Recent changes Previous versions Download guidance
+Grant support

+Application rounds

+Application eligibility criteria

+Other eligibility criteria

+Associated permissions and approvals

+Supporting information

+Scoring criteria

+How to claim

+Technical guidance

+Recent changes

+Previous versions

+Download guidance

 Aim

 This option provides support for new access infrastructure that will bring small scale, undermanaged woodlands or inaccessible woodlands back into active management with the following aims:

-- to improve the economic value of forest and woodland through timber production - to increase the area of woodland in Scotland that is in sustainable management - to improve the environmental and social benefits of woodland
+- to improve the economic value of forest and woodland through timber production

+- to increase the area of woodland in Scotland that is in sustainable management

+- to improve the environmental and social benefits of woodland

 This option is limited to woodlands of up to 50 hectares in size except in cases where low-level water crossings are being replaced.

 Grant support

 Grant support is available for a number of capital grant operations associated with new forest infrastructure.
+Grants are only available for claims made in the same year as the successful application.
+Grant claims for 2016 must be made by end of February 2017.

 The capital grant operations available are:

-Application rounds

-Normally, one application round will be run each year.

-Grant claims for the 2015 round must be made by end of February 2016.

-For 2016 there will be a closing date of 31 March for applications.
+Capital grant operation Payment rate Construction of Forest Road £25.80 per linear metre Construction of Lay-bys, Turning Areas or Loading Bays £6.60 per square metre Construction of Bell-mouth Junction £32.40 per square metre Replacement of low level water crossings tbc Application rounds Normally, one application round will be run each year.
+For 2016 there was a closing date of 31 March for applications, but we are now reopening this option until 17 June, 2016 for applications with a claim year of 2016.
 For 2017 onwards the closing date will be 31 January for applications.

-You must conclude any relevant requirements such as EIA or prior notification before making your submission to the application round - see section 'Associated Permissions and Approvals' below.

-Application eligibility criteria

-Your application and proposed work must comply with the UK Forestry Standard.
+You must conclude any relevant requirements such as EIA or prior notification before making your submission to the application round - see Associated permissions and approvals below.
+Application eligibility criteria Your application and proposed work must comply with the UK Forestry Standard.
+Land ownership You must own or lease the land.

-Land ownership

-You must own or lease the land.